cedrata/cedrata/README.md

 ###

-<p align="left">I'm a young passionate software developer with particular intrest in audio DSP development in C++ and whatever inspires me.<br><br>My latest project is a simple application dockerization template called 'composer-template' if you want to check it out!</p>
+<p align="left">I'm a young passionate software developer with particular intrest in audio DSP development in C++ and whatever inspires me.<br><br>My latest project is a simple application dockerization, you can find it <a href="https://github.com/cedrata/composer-template">here</a>!</p>

 ###